Are Fertility Apps Reliable when trying to Conceive?

 inbuilt algorithms, when ovulation might occur.
 The app then recommends the timing of intercourse

-accordingly to optimise the user’s chance of becoming pregnant.
+accordingly to optimize the user’s chance of becoming pregnant.

 Calendar-based apps rely entirely on menstrual cycle length and assumption ovulation occurs 14